Updated: 20 hours ago

 Neuroception of life-threat activates the dorsal vagal complex of immobilization.
 The sense of terror it instills results in shutting down, freezing, or “playing dead”; decreased muscle tone and decreased cardiac output; reflexive defecation and urination; and other physiological responses that reduce life functions to the least amount needed for survival.

 When we are in an acute dorsal vagal space, we shut down – we are not interested in communicating, we have given up on defending ourselves.
-We have become physically or emotionally immobilized and cannot muster any resources other than playing dead (literally or figuratively) to try to save ourselves.
+We have become physically or emotionally immobilized or numb; we cannot muster any resources other than withdrawing, even playing dead (literally or figuratively) to try to save ourselves.

 What Are the Implications of All of This?

-Resilience is the ability to move smoothly and integratively between the three autonomic nervous system states, especially between the social engagement and mobilization responses, as needed to secure our survival and wellbeing.
+Resilience means operating from a neural platform of expecting safety, social connection, and interpersonal reciprocity.
+It is the ability to move smoothly and integratively between the three autonomic nervous system states, especially between the social engagement and mobilization responses, as needed to secure our survival and wellbeing.
 Most commonly, we need to be able to put on the brakes and connect with others (moving into our ventral vagal space).
 At times, we need to be able to mobilize and put our resources toward responding rapidly and vigorously on our own behalf (activating our sympathetic nervous system response).
 At times, we need to surrender and preserve our life energy purely for survival (moving into a dorsal vagal state).